FarronF/limerick-council-meetings/meetings/2024/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 13th February 2024.md

 2030 and the report of the Chief Executive dated 25th January 2024 on the submissions

-received on the Material Alterations to the Draft Adare Local Area Plan, and decide--- 3
+received on the Material Alterations to the Draft Adare Local Area Plan, and decide
+---
+3

 whether the Local Area Plan be made or amended in accordance with Section 20(3)(n) of